FullBlackWolf/TOGGLE/_posts/2025-05-01-Mature-Ferroptosis.md

 <br>

-After analysis, import results from '1n13000_result.csv' into metadata
+After analysis, import results from '1n13000_result.csv' into metadata (R)
 ---

 Place `1n13000_result.csv` in the R working directory.
 File is usuallly located at `C:/GEOANALYSIS/GSE232429/`